Why Writing The Word 'Freedom' Is More Powerful Than Typing It

 Get a glimpse of some of the different styles here:

-Before Armenia was incorporated into the Soviet Union in 1922, calligraphy was a mandatory subject in the country's schools, says Malayan.
+Before Armenia fell under Soviet rule in 1922, calligraphy was a mandatory subject in the country's schools, says Malayan.

 Armenia has its own is one of the few countries in the world with its own alphabet, invented in the fifth century by St. Mesrop Mashtots, an Armenian linguist.
 The curved letters are full of loop-de-loops and curlicues, kind of reminiscent of Ethiopia's Amharic, says Malayan, although researchers say there is no connection.